You are here: Start » Technical Issues » .NET Macrofilter Interface Generator

 Hints

-• Generated macrofilter interface class offers also Exit() method which allows user to disconnect from Aurora Vision environment.
+• Generated macrofilter interface class implements the System.IDisposable interface with the Dispose method which allows user to disconnect from Aurora Vision environment.

 • Every step macrofilter contains specific resetting method, which resets an internal state.
 For example method ResetLenaThreshold() resets internal register values and any iteration states.